 Before joining the field in 2015 as a postdoc with Fabian Theis, I developed computational techniques for predicting the emergent behavior of models of strongly correlated quantum materials, basic models of quantum computers, and chemical reactions in solar cells.

 The introduction of RNA velocity in single cells has opened up new ways of studying cellular differentiation in scRNA-seq [LaManno18].
 It describes the rate of gene expression change for an individual gene at a given time point based on the ratio of its spliced and unspliced messenger RNA (mRNA).
-With scVelo, we now solve the full transcriptional dynamics of splicing kinetics using a likelihood-based dynamical model.
+With scVelo, we solve the full transcriptional dynamics of splicing kinetics using a likelihood-based dynamical model.
 This generalizes RNA velocity to a wide variety of systems comprising transient cell states, which are common in development and in response to perturbations.
 The paper made it on the cover of Nature Biotechnology.

 We showed that generative models are able to predict single-cell perturbation responses out-of-distribution [P27].
 In principle, this approach should enable training models to predict the effects of disease and disease treatment across cell types and species.
 While the first implementation of the approach (scGen) relied on latent space vector arithmetics, we recently published an end-to-end-trained model based on a conditional variational autoencoder (trVAE) [P29] and a deep factor model [P32].
 We wrote a review about the emerging field [P31].

 Scanpy [P23] is a scalable toolkit for analyzing single-cell gene expression data.
 It includes preprocessing, visualization, clustering, trajectory inference and differential expression testing.
 Together with the underlying anndata it has become widely used and lead to a little ecosystem.
 It has been selected as an Essential Open Source Software for Science by CZI among 32 projects, alongside giants such as numpy, pandas, scikit-learn, matplotlib, and others.
 See software.